marriola/Transmute/README.md

 ### Defining sets

 Sets define categories of sounds, e.g. consonants and vowels.

+    $V { a, e, i, o, u }

+You can put phonemes of any length in a set.

+    $LABIOVELAR { kʷ, gʷ }
+    $OVERLONG { ɑːː, ɔːː }

-Phonemes in a set are separated by whitespace and may be listed in any arrangement desired.
+Commas are optional.
+Whitespace is enough to separate phonemes, and you may list them in any arrangement desired.

-    $V { a e i o u }

     $C {
         p t k